The Consequences of Removing a Protected Tree and How to Avoid them

-Trees play an important role in our environment by providing shade, fresh air and aesthetic value our surroundings.
-However there are a few trees that aren’t alike and some have additional protection status, making it illegal to do any work without obtaining permission.
-If you’re thinking of having a tree removed it is essential to know the protection status of the tree in question and the steps you need to take to comply with the laws.
-The following article we’ll walk you through the steps to determine if trees are secured and the steps you have take to be sure that you are acting within the law.
+Trees play a crucial role in our environment as they provide shade, clean air, and aesthetic value to our surroundings.
+However, not all trees are alike and some have additional protection status, making it illegal to carry out any work without obtaining permission.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree in question, and what steps you’ll need to follow to be in compliance with the legal requirements.
+The following article we will help you understand the process of determining whether a tree is safe and exactly what steps you will need be doing to make sure you comply with the law.

-A protected tree is subject to specific laws and regulations It is illegal to work on such a tree without having the appropriate permissions.
-There are two kinds of protection that trees might have: statutory protection and preservation orders.
+A protected tree is one that has been subjected to certain legal restrictions and it is unlawful to do works on a tree without having the appropriate permissions.
+There are two kinds of protection that trees could be protected by - preservation and protection orders that are statutory.

-As a matter of statutory protection, trees are protected by the law, and they are subject to Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees with a significant public value and to ensure that they are not destroyed or damaged.
+Under legal protection trees are protected under law and are subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees with a significant public value and to ensure that they are not damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to have an exceptional value and are protected from any work, including the felling.
+Preservation orders are similar to TPOs , but are set up from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from any work, including felling.

-To determine if a tree is protected, you must to check if it is in the process of being subject to the protection of a TPO or preservation orders.
-It is done by contacting the municipal authority, and asking them to check their records.
+To determine whether the tree is protected, you need to check if it is subject to a TPO or preservation order.
+This can be done by contacting the authorities in your area and asking them check for records.

 TPO search

-To search for the TPO, you can contact your local Tree or Woodland Official at the local authority.
-They will inform you whether the tree is in the protection.
-They’ll also be able to advise you on the next steps you should do if your tree is protected.
+To find a TPO You can reach your local Tree and Woodland Officer from your local authority, who will be able to tell you if the tree is protected.
+They’ll also be able to guide you on the next steps you should follow if the tree is in a protected area.

 Preservation order search

-To search for a preservation permit, you will need to contact secretary of state for Environment.
-They will be able to inform you whether the tree is in the protected zone and give you the required information and guidelines.
+If you are looking for a preservation order you’ll need to call the Secretary of State for the Environment.
+They will inform you whether the tree is protected and give you the information you require and direction.

 FAQs: